 When researching privacy browsers, you’ll find a lot of websites that say they “block cookies.”
 That still lets the browser with your IP address communicate with the webserver.
-Basically, when you use a browser that claims it blocks cookies, some of your data is still going away.
+When you use a browser that claims it blocks cookies, some of your data is still going away.

 Ghostery tells a different story.
 Instead of blocking cookies, it intercepts those requests and never lets the data transmission happen in the first place.
-With this web browser, you don’t have to worry about cookies at all.
+With this web browser, you don’t have to worry about cookies.

-StartPage isn’t a standalone browser but the “the world’s most private search engine” is certainly worth checking out.
+StartPage isn’t a standalone browser, but the “the world’s most private search engine” is worth checking out.
 The Netherlands-based company recognizes that when it comes to search, it’s hard to beat Google.
 That’s why they use the power of Google without passing along user tracking.